 The above discussion under Restrictions Based on Age, while inclusive of all people, does not explicitly recognize marital status as a criterion for provision or refusal of FP services.
 Providers and clients may differentially interpret this statement, potentially creating a barrier for youth desiring access to contraception.
 To strengthen the eligibility criteria, the guidelines eligibility statement should specifically recognize segmented parts of the population, such as married and unmarried youth.
+Because no policy exists addressing marital status in access to FP services, Uganda is placed in the gray category.

-Law or policy exists that supports youth access to a full range of FP methods, including long-acting and reversible contraceptives (LARCs).
+Law or policy exists that supports youth access to a full range of FP methods, including LARCs.